The Ultimate Carry on Luggage Size Guide

 To be safe, don’t overpack your bag.

 Buy a handheld luggage scale for $10-20, and weigh your bag after you’ve packed for your trip.
 Over time, you’ll develop a good sense of how much you can pack without going over any weight limits.
-If you avoid having to check your bag even even once, the scale will have paid for itself.
+If you avoid having to check your bag even once, the scale will have paid for itself.

-Pack everything you need without checking a bag.
+Pack for trips of one week or more without checking a bag.

-- Easy to pack
+- Easy to organize

 The Best Carry On Backpack

-The right size backpack can qualify as a carry on bag.
+The right-size backpack can qualify as a carry on bag.

 If you travel internationally, choose a smaller bag that’s compliant in more regions and on more airlines so that you don’t have to check airline websites for every single flight you take.
 Paradoxically, you should choose a smaller bag if you take longer trips.